 Pro Tip: Use https://explain.depesz.com/ to visualize and analyze your query plan.
 The color formatting gives a straight forward output to debug the reason for the slowness.

-The query plan itself, can provide a whole lot of information about where the resources are overflowing.
-Given below, are few of those keywords that you can find in the query plan and what they mean to you and the query performance.
+The query plan itself can provide a whole lot of information about where the resources are overflowing.
+Given below, are a few of those keywords that you can find in the query plan and what they mean to you and the query performance.

-But for larger tables; In order to speed up the query, the sequential scan needs to be changed to an Index Scan.
+But for larger tables; To speed up the query, the sequential scan needs to be changed to an Index Scan.
 This can be done by creating indexes on the columns that are present in the where clause.